michael-pellegrini/jupyter_notebook_docker/README.md

 ```

 `docker restart <ContainerName`
 If you logged in with default password.
-Restart Web browser before logging in again or clear cache.
+Restart Web browser before logging in again.

 ### Docker-compose.yml
 ```